Skip to content

 Configure Proper Viewport Settings

-The viewport meta tag tells browsers how to display your website on mobile devices.
-Without it, mobile browsers assume your site is designed for desktop and shrink it down, making text tiny and navigation impossible.
+The viewport meta tag tells browsers how to display your site on mobile.
+Without it, mobile browsers assume your site is built for desktop.
+So they shrink it down.
+Text becomes tiny and navigation impossible.

-This simple line of code ensures your website displays at the correct scale on mobile devices.
+This simple line of code displays your site at the correct scale on mobile.

 Optimise Touch Interactions

-Mobile users interact with websites differently than desktop users.
-Design with touch in mind by:
+Mobile users interact with sites differently from desktop users.
+Design with touch in mind:

 • Making clickable elements appropriately sized and spaced